 The size of the fire extinguisher is directly proportional to the size of the vessel that you will be operating.
 For larger boats, it may be that multiple fire extinguishers are needed.

-Please take a look at the ICOM M330G Compact VHF Fixed Mount Marine Radio as it is among the top choices for marine communication equipment.
+Take a look at the ICOM M330G Compact VHF Fixed Mount Marine Radio, as it is among the top choices for marine communication equipment.
 These radios also have a built-in distress beacon, which is extremely useful in an emergency.

 5. Dock Lines

 For veteran boating enthusiasts, it is a standard operating procedure for them to carry two or more dock lines.
-Anchor lines are required for preventing your vessel from running aground.
+Anchor lines are required to prevent your vessel from running aground.
 They also keep your boat closer to the docks in a marina.

-Quite simply, the purpose of the lines is to minimize movement of your craft while it is in a ‘docked’ placement.
-They also come in handy where another boater has become stranded and needs a lift or foul weather has chanced upon you on the dockside.
+Quite simply, the purpose of the lines is to minimize the movement of your craft while it is in a ‘docked’ placement.
+They also come in handy where another boater has become stranded and needs a lift, or foul weather has chanced upon you on the dockside.

-The Five Oceans Nylon Double Braided Anchor Rope Line has the right elasticity and tensile strength to do exactly what is required in keeping your vessel secured.
+The INNOCEDEAR 4 Pack 1/2” X 15’ Dock Linese has the right elasticity and tensile strength to do exactly what is required in keeping your vessel secured.
 Furthermore, the only rope line material to be recommended by the U.S. coast guard is nylon.

 Boating Education and Safety

 One of the most important (maybe the most important) of all boat requirements in Arkansas is to have boating education and safety equipment.
-Boating related accidents and fatalities occur mainly because of lack of knowledge, and not being educated about boating safety.
+Boating-related accidents and fatalities occur mainly because of a lack of knowledge and not being educated about boating safety.
 In Arkansas, it is a working principle by the game and fish commission that an educated boater is a safe boater.